The 25 Best Padel Courts in the USA: Where to Play in 2026

 Where are the most padel courts in the US?
 Florida leads with 31 facilities, followed by California (13), Texas (12), New York and Illinois (5 each).
 Miami alone has more padel courts than most states.

 How much does it cost to play padel?
-Court rental typically ranges from $20 to $60 per person per hour.
+Court rental typically ranges from $20 to $60 per person per hour depending on the facility and location.
 Many clubs offer memberships, drop-in rates, and beginner packages.
+Some, like The Pad Tucson, offer free intro clinics.

 Is padel the same as paddle tennis?
-No. Padel is played in an enclosed glass court with solid rackets and uses tennis-style scoring.
-Platform tennis is played on a smaller, heated outdoor court.
-They are different sports.
+No. Padel (also called pádel) is played in an enclosed glass court with solid rackets and uses tennis-style scoring.
+Platform tennis (sometimes called “paddle”) is played on a smaller, heated outdoor court.
+They are different sports with different rules and equipment.

 Do I need my own equipment to play padel?
 Most clubs offer racket rentals for $5 to $15.
-A good beginner racket runs $80 to $150.
+If you are just trying the sport, you only need athletic shoes and comfortable clothes.
+Once you are hooked, a good beginner racket runs $80 to $150.

 Find Your Court